 • Menu

-Wise vs. Revolut vs. N26: what is the best bank account for travelers?
+Wise vs. Revolut vs. N26: What is the Best Bank Account For Travelers?

-Wise (formerly TransferWise) is best known for its straightforward approach to currency exchange.
-It offers multi-currency accounts that allow users to hold, receive, and send money in over 40 currencies, all at the real mid-market exchange rate (this is the exchange rate you see on Google).
 This makes it a top choice for travelers who frequently switch between currencies, or even digital nomads who are paid in multiple currencies, and want to avoid hidden fees whenever converting between them.

 Wise Benefits

-• Generous interest rates: Wise users have the option to earn interest on positive balances by investing in low-risk funds (government-secured bonds).
+Generous interest rates: Wise users have the option to earn interest on positive balances by investing in low-risk funds (government-secured bonds).

-• Pay bills easily: set up direct debits and other regular payments with both personal and business accounts.
+Pay bills easily: set up direct debits and other regular payments with both personal and business accounts.

 wise vs revolut vs n26 for international travel